|

 As

-you can imagine, Hot cards have some risks (i.e. storing wads of
+you can imagine, Hot cards have many risks (i.e. storing wads of

-cash in your store), however, it is a great solution for low tech
+cash in your store), however, it was a great solution for low tech

 stores that don't have partnerships or technology to support more